Thank you

 Research and analysis

-As part of the review, we have undertaken:
+To support development of the draft Public Toilet Plan, we have undertaken:

 • A condition inspection of all public toilets.